AmbireTech/wallet/README.md

 ### About
 Ambire Wallet is a self-custodial crypto wallet designed with power and ease of use in mind.
 Unlike most crypto wallets, Ambire focuses on user experience and human-friendliness, while not compromising on features.
 Ambire is unopinionated, it can be connected to any dApp and it supports most of the popular EVM networks.
 Ambire is also a Web3 superapp: you can swap, lend, borrow, perform cross-chain transfers, deposit FIAT, all without the app.

-It's built on smart contract wallet technology, enabling powerful features such as transaction batching, account recovery, multisigs, key rotation and paying for transactions in stablecoins (gas abstractions).
+It's built on smart contract wallet technology, enabling powerful features such as transaction batching, account recovery, multisigs, key rotation and paying for transactions in stablecoins (account abstraction).

+### WARNING
+#### This repo is in maintenance mode while we're working on Ambire v2 (browser extension)

 ### All documentation